 “He wanted to ensure that his Yup’ik elders understood what was going on in the world," Esther said.
 "That was his first motivation.
 But then you read and hear a lot of the stories that he shares, and that’s the grounding: our Yup’ik foundation."

 "I think it’s really important that we acknowledge the language of the place that we are living in," Michelle added.
 "For us living here in Dillingham and in this region, it’s Yup’ik.
-Yup’ik people have been living here for time immemorial.
-And for so long we’ve been expected to assimilate and function through English, to function in an English-speaking world.
-There’s been no consideration for those whose first language is Yup’ik, who would like to continue to speak Yup’ik.
+Yup’ik people have been living here since time immemorial.
+And for so long we’ve been expected to assimilate [or] function through English, we've been expected to function in an English-speaking world.
+And there’s been no consideration for those whose first language is Yup’ik, who'd like to continue to speak Yup’ik.
 There has been nothing available for them.”

 One of the biggest roadblocks to building a framework for language revitalization, according to Esther, is a lack of basic platforms needed to begin.

 “I think one of the things that we really need to look at is community engagement.
 One of the Hawai’ians said, ‘It is the responsibility of the schools to bring our language back.’
-It is the schools’ responsibility to bring the language back to the communities, but we also need community engagement.”
+It is the schools’ responsibility to bring our language back to our communities, but we also need community engagement.”

 She said that when communities are involved, language has a foundation to grow.